adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 0 was rather simple, its annoying that both these projects are in the same directory but whatever

 task 1 again quite simple, this time i remembered to add the null character from the start

+task 2 was harder than it needed to be beacsue i didnt read the man, but once i did it was just about that null byte and where to put it, just equate dest to source and let source decide whethere there is a null byte in dest or not